Spatial Variability

 Spatial Variability Tutorial

-After you have enabled spatial variability analysis in Project Settings, you must define correlation lengths for your spatially variable materials in the Material Statistics dialog.
-For an overview of Spatial Variability Analysis in Slide2 and a step-by-step tutorial example, see the spatial variability tutorial.
+After you have enabled spatial variability analysis in Project Settings, you must define correlation lengths for your spatially variable materials in the Material Statistics or Hydraulic Statistics dialog.
+For an overview of Spatial Variability Analysis in Slide2 and a step-by-step tutorial example, see Tutorial 10 - Spatial Variability.